Kinship Circle

 WEATHER ADVISORY: A regularly scheduled public news release issued by the National Weather Service providing details on a continuing weather event.
 Details include location, intensity, direction, and speed of movement of the event.

-WARNING: Public news release issued by National Weather Service indicating that a severe weather event is taking place or is imminent (within 24 hours or less) in specified area.
-It is of utmost importance all precautionary measures and actions be taken immediately for the protection of life and property.
+WARNING: Public news release issued by National Weather Service for a severe weather event underway or imminent (24 hours or less) in specified area.
+Of utmost importance to take precautionary measures and actions immediately for protection of life and property.

 WATCH: National Weather Service public news release that advises conditions are present for possible development of a severe weather condition within specified area.
 Preliminary disaster preparations should begin immediately and television, radio, and/or weather alert radio should be monitored for additional information and updates.